Jack Thomson Arthritis Fund

 Two grants < $40,000 are awarded annually to research into the cause and treatment of arthritis.

-Principal investigator: Dr Cathy Chapple, School of Physiotherapy, Health Sciences, University of Otago
+Principal investigator: Dr Adele Woolley, Department of Pathology, Dunedin School of Medicine, University of Otago

 Previous Grants